dustin/dustin.sallings.org/_posts/2010-02-28-running-processes.markdown

 together or process counts via [nagios][nagios] or whatever.

-This post describes alternatives I've found to help relieve my suffering, but has ended up exceedlingly long.
+This post describes alternatives I've found to help relieve my suffering, but has ended up exceedingly long.
 I'll provide quick links to specific sections:

 # TOC